 Nargis was undoubtedly one of the greatest Indian actresses of all time.
 Her performances through the 1940s and 50s were authentic and natural to a degree not seen then in Indian Cinema, which could still be quite loud and theatrical.

 Daughter of actress, singer and filmmaker Jaddanbai, she was born Fatima Rashid on June 1, 1929.
-When just 5 years old, her mother introduced her as a child actor, Baby Rani.
+When just 5 years old, her mother introduced her as a child actor, Baby Rani in the film Talash-e-Haq (1935).
 Barely into her teens, she played her first adult lead role in Mehboob Khan’s Taqdeer (1943) opposite Motilal.
-She made her presence felt in the same filmmaker’s Humayun (1945) as Humayun’s wife, Hamida Bano, and though she did a steady lot of films like Mehndi (1947), Mela (1948) and Anokha Pyar (1948), real stardom came her way with Andaz (1949) and Barsaat (1949).
-That year she also played the lead in the film film made in India with the backdrop of the Partition, Lahore (1949).
+The film was a huge success and Nargis was on her way.
+She made her presence felt in the same filmmaker’s Humayun (1945) as Humayun’s wife, Hamida Bano, and though she did a steady lot of films like Mehndi (1947), Mela (1948) and Anokha Pyar (1948), real stardom came her way with Mehboob Khan’s Andaz (1949) and Raj Kapoor’s Barsaat (1949).
+That year she also played the lead in the first ever film made in India with the backdrop of the Partition, Lahore (1949).

 Mother India is the ultimate tribute to Indian Womanhood!
 This epic saga of the sufferings of an Indian peasant woman has an inherent and perennial appeal, being typical of the Indian situation.
 The film is an opulent colour remake of Mehboob’s earlier austere Black and White film Aurat (1940).
 In fact everything about the film is highly charged right down to the strong, earthy central performance by Nargis.
 The film represents the pinnacle of her career.
 Even the hard to please Baburao Patel had to admit in the Filmindia review, “Remove Nargis and there is no Mother India.
 Nargis is both the body and soul of the picture.
 Never before has this girl given such a superb and dynamic performance.
 Nargis reaches such rare heights of emotion that it will be difficult to find another artiste in the entire film world today to compare with her.
 Nargis lives the role better than Radha could have lived it.”
-The film won her the Best Actress award at the prestigious Karlovy Vary festival.
+The film won her the Best Actress award at the prestigious Karlovy Vary festival, the very first for an Indian actor on the International scene.

 Nargis died of cancer on May 3, 1981, the same year her son Sanjay Dutt made his screen debut as a leading man with Rocky.